foreverfl/docker-translated/docs/manuals/desktop/features/networking.md

 See [Proxies](/manuals/desktop/settings-and-maintenance/settings.md#proxies)

 ### SOCKS5 proxy support

-{{< introduced desktop 4.28.0 "../release-notes.md#4280" >}}

 > [!NOTE]
 >
 > Requires a Business subscription.

 SOCKS (Socket Secure) is a protocol that facilitates the routing of network packets between a client and a server through a proxy server.
 It provides a way to enhance privacy, security, and network performance for users and applications.

 You can enable SOCKS proxy support to allow outgoing requests, such as pulling images, and access Linux container backend IPs from the host.

 To enable and set up SOCKS proxy support:

 1. Navigate to the **Resources** tab in **Settings**.
 2. From the dropdown menu select **Proxies**.
 3. Switch on the **Manual proxy configuration** toggle.
 4. In the **Secure Web Server HTTPS** box, paste your `socks5://host:port` URL.

 ## Networking features for Mac and Linux